schoener-one/sugo-system/README.md

 * The initial call of systemd-firstboot starts interactive requests for locale language and time-zone settings.
 This has to be pre-configured at startup!

+* GPIOs have to be setted up automatically on startup.

+* I2C module has to be loaded automatically on startup (modprobe i2c-dev).